 Example.
 You and your former spouse filed a joint return that properly reflects your income and deductions but showed an unpaid balance due of \$5,000.
 The underpayment of tax is \$5,000.
 You gave your former spouse \$2,500 and he or she promised to pay the full \$5,000, but did not.
-There is still an underpayment of tax of \$5,000, for which you and your spouse are both liable.
+There is still an underpayment of tax of \$5,000, for which you and your former spouse are both liable.

 Note: If you have both an underpayment and understatement of tax, you may have to request different types of relief.
-You may only request equitable relief for the underpayment of tax.
-Complete Parts II and III on page 1 to see which type of relief you can request for the understatement of tax.
+If you have an underpayment of tax, you may only request equitable relief.
+Complete Parts III and IV to see which type(s) of relief you can request for the understatement of tax.